Cantem/react-express-news-app/README.md

 ## Swagger

-An additional convenient feature is swagger interface.
+An additional convenient feature is swagger interface for the API part of the app (available at `port:5000`)

 ![image](https://user-images.githubusercontent.com/36113728/136695574-a11ccf29-331b-48cc-a183-1ea2498852c3.png)